Colin Moss (actor): Career

 In 2005, Moss played the leading male role in the South African drama Number 10.
-The he starred in the South African Horror Cryptid in 2006 took over the role of Mioss Dan Huevelman.
+Then he starred in the South African Horror Cryptid in 2006 took over the role of Mioss Dan Huevelman.
 In 2007, he joined with the South African comedy film Big Fellas and played one of the two main roles; 'young Jake Holmes'.
 In the same year, he acted in the British-South African film The Hidden World where he played the role of 'Officer De Witt'.
 In 2008, he had a supporting role as 'John' in the Italian-French comedy Ex.
 Then he played the documentary filmmaker and expedition member 'Dexter "Dex" Simms' in the horror film Surviving Evil in 2009.

 Due to his western look, he has selected for many international film roles such as: 'Officer DeWitt' in the period drama The World Unseen.
 The film received critical acclaim and won several international awards.
 Then he made a lead role in the film Surviving Evil where he acted alongside Billy Zane.
 He also played the role of 'Max' in a BBC adaptation of D.H.
 Lawrence's Women in Love.
 Moss played the role 'Kevin Fuller' in the film Momentum alongside James Purefoy and Morgan Freeman.

 In March 2014, he appeared in the German television film Elly Beinhorn: Solo Flight.
 In 2015, he relocated to New York City and quickly signed by The Talent House.
 After that, he played a recurring role 'Justin Boden' on Marvel's hit Netflix series, Jessica Jones.
 Then he played the role of 'Anthony' in the Netflix's Black Mirror as well as in David Simon's series The Deuce.
 Meanwhile, he made a supporting role in the film Then Came You and the supportive role of 'Drew Conrad' in the film Christmas in the Wild.